Mohism: Meritocratic government

 Mozi opposed nepotism, which was a social norm at the time.
 This practice allowed important government positions to be assigned based on familial ties rather than merit, restricting social mobility.
 Mozi taught that as long as a person was qualified for a task, he should keep his position, regardless of blood relations.
 If an officer was incapable, even if he was a close relative of the ruler, he ought to be demoted, even if it meant poverty.

-A ruler should be in close proximity to talented people, treasuring talents and seeking their counsel frequently.
+Mozi advocates that a ruler should be in close proximity to talented people, treasuring talents and seeking their counsel frequently.
 Without discovering and understanding talents within the country, the country will be destroyed.
 History unfortunately saw many people who were murdered, not because of their frailties, but rather because of their strengths.
 A good bow is difficult to pull, but it shoots high.
 A good horse is difficult to ride, but it can carry weight and travel far.
 Talented people are difficult to manage, but they can bring respect to their rulers.

 Law and order was an important aspect of Mozi's philosophy.
 He compared the carpenter, who uses standard tools to do his work, with the ruler, who might not have any standards by which to rule at all.
 The carpenter is always better off when depending on his standard tools, rather than on his emotions.
 Ironically, as his decisions affect the fate of an entire nation, it is even more important that a ruler maintains a set of standards, and yet he has none.
 These standards cannot originate from man, since no man is perfect; the only standards that a ruler uses have to originate from Heaven, since only Heaven is perfect.
 That law of Heaven is Love.

 In a perfect governmental structure where the ruler loves all people benevolently, and officials are selected according to meritocracy, the people should have unity in belief and in speech.
 His original purpose in this teaching was to unite people and avoid sectarianism.
 However, in a situation of corruption and tyranny, this teaching might be misused as a tool for oppression.

 Should the ruler be unrighteous, seven disasters would result for that nation.
 These seven disasters are: